-

 bees’ power a sweet

-glistening at my core.Yet it was the first poem I ever read by her, many years ago now, which for personal reasons that are only partly nostalgic remains my favorite of all her poetry:
+glistening at my core.Yet it was the first poem I ever read by her — stumbled upon by chance, not quite twenty-two years ago, in an old anthology of American poetry — which for personal reasons that are only partly nostalgic remains my favorite:

 Dream After Nanook